 <script defer src="https://cdn.jsdelivr.net/npm/@livetemplate/client@latest/dist/livetemplate-client.browser.js"></script>

-Reload the page in your browser.
-Click +1 again.
-No flash this time — the DOM is patched in place.
-The framework opens a WebSocket, your click sends a frame instead of a form POST, the server diffs the new template render against the previous, and only the changed text node (Counter: 1 → Counter: 2) is sent back as a patch.
+This is LiveTemplate's Tier 1: forms POST, server re-renders, browser navigates.
+Add the JS client back (the two CDN lines) and the framework opens a WebSocket — your click sends a frame instead of a form POST, the server diffs the new render against the previous, and only the changed text node (Counter: 1 → Counter: 2) is sent back as a patch.

 Same Go code.
 Same template.
 Two lines of HTML promote the experience from server-rendered-with-reload to in-place reactive.